 Paros With Kids (2026): Beaches, Hotels & Everything You Need to Know

-Paros feels like the Greece people imagine before they've actually been.
+It's the Greece people picture before they've been.

 Where to Base Yourself